top of page

 Mindful Walking, Meditation in Motion

-• Start by standing still and collecting your senses.
+• Start by finding a quiet spot, standing still and collecting your senses.
 Take a moment or two to centre yourself before commencing to walk.
-You might want to do a short meditation but, for this specific activity and article, the purpose is to move.

 • Walk.
 Walk slowly, feel the sensation of your feet moving over the ground.
-Try this with or, if safe, without shoes.
 As you walk scan through your body.
 What are the internal sensations that you feel?

 • Breathe.
 Be aware of your breathing.
 Breathe naturally and calmly.
 Not too deep, not too shallow.
 Fill your lungs and exhale.
 What is the sensation of your breath moving?